-LE 100 Introduction to Keyboarding (1) [Name change from BAS 100 Winter 2015]
+LE 100 Introduction to Keyboarding (1) Prerequisite: None

 This course is intended only for students who have never had a keyboarding class or who do not keyboard by using correct touch keyboarding techniques at 20 corrected words per minutes (cwpm) or higher.
 Students learn to keyboard by touch using correct technique on alphabetic and alpha-numeric copy without watching their fingers or the keyboard.
-This is a pass/fail class.
-To receive a passing grade in the class, students must achieve a keyboarding rate of 20 (cwpm) or higher.

-LE 108 Skillbuilding I (1) [Name change from BAS 108 Winter 2015]
+LE 108 Skillbuilding I (1)

 Prerequisite: Ability to keyboard at 20 cwpm using correct keyboarding techniques.
 Continued enrollment in LE 108 will be based on a verified minimum keyboarding speed of 20 correct words per minute (cwpm) using correct keyboarding technique during class the first week of the semester.
-Students with less than 20 cwpm will be required to enroll in LE 100 This course is the first in a series of two that provide provides technique and speed development drills to increase keyboarding skills on alphabetic, alpha-numeric, and numeric keypad copy.
+Students with less than 20 cwpm will be required to enroll in LE 100, Introduction to Keyboarding.